 Retirement assets provide us with the financial security for when we grow old.
 Accumulating these assets takes time, planning, and commitment.
 Retirement assets include 401(k) plans, 403(b) plans, pension plans, IRAs, and other deferred compensation.
-Union asset and debt division lawyer John B. D’Alessandro understands how important the security of your retirement assets are to you.
+Union assets and debt division lawyer John B. D’Alessandro understands how important the security of your retirement assets are to you.
 When you are going through a divorce, it is natural to feel concerned about what will happen to your or your spouse’s retirement assets.
 New Jersey’s law on division of retirement assets is complex, which is why our firm will walk you through this process step by step.
 Our firm works hard to ensure that your financial safety net is protected, or that you receive your fair share of marital assets.

 Division of Retirement Assets Law in New Jersey

 Division of retirement assets is especially important because retirement assets often account for most couples’ nest egg.
 With concerns of fairness, New Jersey courts will aim to ensure that all property is distributed equally.
 With respect to retirement accounts, like 401(k) accounts, it is important to identify when contributions were made to the account.
 More specifically, funds contributed to these accounts prior to marriage (and growth accumulating from these contributions) may be excluded from equitable distribution.
 Additionally, after the divorce complaint has been filed, any funds contributed thereafter will also be excluded from equitable distribution.